nevesnunes/blog/_posts/2019-09-29-Deceitful-Zip.markdown

 <span class="c-badge c-badge-info">Hypothesis:</span> Compressed data is an encrypted stream.

-[According to the PDFTron docs](https://www.pdftron.com/documentation/web/guides/xod-and-encryption/), AES encryption can be applied to a `xod`.
+[According to the PDFTron docs](https://www.pdftron.com/documentation/web/guides/xod-and-encryption/), AES encryption can be applied to a `xod` [^1].
 In our application, we can find the call to the mentioned web worker constructor (which is how we found out that PDFTron was being used, in addition to keywords `DecryptWorker.js` `window.forge` `aes`).

+[^1]: Despite the [zip file format supporting AES encryption](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) with compression method 99, these `xod` files do not have such method set.

 The SDK is available for download with `npx @pdftron/webviewer-downloader`.